It is indeed the hailed, and very momentus occasion that marks the end of another year.

 Things that I loved:

 – I’m so happy to not have anything bad to say about Gagasi.
-This was my first time to really commit the week and time to listening to Gagasi and it fast became one of go to stations moving forward.
+This was my first time to really commit the week and time to listen to Gagasi and it fast became one of the go-to stations moving forward.
 Is it too much to say they are doing everything almost perfectly?
 It’s just so ****ing REFRESHING to listen to a station and really enjoy listening to another 15 minutes, then another and another and another… until you realize they are a perfect companion for the day.

 – There is something old skool about the way the shows are presented and produced.
 By that I mean, this is GREAT radio, with all the RIGHT toppings in the right places done in the right way.
 On team shows, there is a camaraderie where every member knows there’s place and position, and capitalizes on what they bring to the show.
 This is how it’s supposed to be done.
 Synergy.
 In its best form.

 – If there is any crit, I’d say the landing page needs some work.
 There are a lot of empty spaces and it just needs a good refurbishing.
 Otherwise, top-notch radio at its kick-ass best.